minimo-io/betizen-ssg/README.md

 ## To Do

-- Continue with single articles and blog
+- Continue with articles from other languages
 - Casinos list page, has a page title with error
 - Create a way to order casinos by some index.
 - Corret carrousel Fortune Tiger error.